Variability Catalog of Stars Observed During the TESS Prime Mission: Discussion

 \subsection{Demographics of Variable Stars}

 The analysis presented here makes use of the \tess\ time-series photometry and the estimated stellar properties from the TICv8.
 The photometric analysis only considers periodic variability in the \tess\ bandpass that can be detected using the Lomb-Scargle periodogram and the auto-correlation function.
 These diagnostics are not sufficient for a {\it detailed} demographic study linking the morphology of periodic variability to the specific mechanisms of stellar structure and evolution.
 They do not incorporate many other ways to characterize stellar variability, such as stochastic (nonperiodic) variability, chromatic changes, spectroscopic variability, or other measures of changing flux.
-Nevertheless, we can extract information from this analysis that tells us about broad classes of variability.
-We first consider the distribution of variability across the Hertzsprung-Russell diagram\footnote{White dwarf stars were intentionally excluded from the Candidate Target List \citep[CTL;][]{Stassun18, Stassun19} during the \tess\ Prime Mission, such that they do not have 2-min cadence photometry available for the variability analyses presented in this work.
+Nevertheless, we can extract information from this analysis that tells us about broad classes of variability by visually exploring the summary figures produced through our analysis (e.g., Figures~\ref{fig:ex_1peak}--\ref{fig:ex_ACF}) using the FilterGraph data visualization tool.\footnote{\url{https://filtergraph.com/tessvariability}} We first consider the distribution of variability across the Hertzsprung-Russell diagram\footnote{White dwarf stars were intentionally excluded from the Candidate Target List \citep[CTL;][]{Stassun18, Stassun19} during the \tess\ Prime Mission, such that they do not have 2-min cadence photometry available for the variability analyses presented in this work.
 A cut in luminosity and radius was also applied to the CTL in order to remove most red giant stars, with some degree of contamination expected when including all bright stars with $T_{\mathrm{mag}}<6$\,mag.} (HRD), and we then explore the relationship between periodicity and stellar luminosity.

 \autoref{fig:HRdiag4} shows the stars in the variability catalog on the HRD colored by their measured variability periods.
 The figure includes the subset of variable stars that were best characterized by a single-sinusoidal model (\autoref{tab:1peak}), double-sinusoidal model (\autoref{tab:2peak}), or ACF (\autoref{tab:ACF}).
 The location of stars on the HRD is significantly correlated with their measured variability period, which supports the expectation that the variability in these stars is primarily driven by starspot rotation and pulsations.
 We can describe the mechanisms for variability by connecting the different regions on the HRD with the variability periods measured from this work and examples of their observed light curves (e.g., Figures~\ref{fig:ex_1peak}--\ref{fig:ex_ACF}).